 Based on its current assets, and absent an exemption under the U.S. Investment Company Act, Alaris may be deemed to be an "investment company" as defined in the U.S. Investment Company Act.
 The U.S. Investment Company Act, among other things, prohibits foreign investment companies from publicly offering their securities in the United States.
-However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued to persons located in the United States or to, or for the account or benefit of, U.S. Persons that are Qualified Purchasers and it does not make a public offering of its securities in the United States.
-Consequently, Common Shares will be issued by Alaris only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, and (ii) in the United States or to, or for the account or benefit of, U.S. Persons that are Qualified U.S. Purchasers.
-Generally, Qualified

-U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to, or for the account or benefit of, U.S. Persons.
+However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued to persons that are: (1) located in the United States, or (2) are U.S. Persons, or (3) acquiring securities for the account or benefit of persons located in the United States or U.S. Persons and that are Qualified Purchasers and it does not make a public offering of its securities in the United States.
+Consequently, to comply with the Section 3(c)(7) exemption, Alaris will issue Common Shares only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, or (ii) in the United States or to U.S. Persons or for the account or benefit of persons located in the United States or U.S. Persons.
+Generally, Alaris has issued Common Shares to Qualified U.S. Purchasers (which also requires the holders to be Qualified Institutional Buyers under Rule 144A) that may not resell their Common Shares in the United States or to U.S. Persons who, or to persons acquiring securities for the account or benefit of persons located in the United States or, U.S. Persons.
 For a more complete description of the restrictions affecting the Common Shares, see "Ownership and Transfer Restrictions."

-ERISA Restriction of No Ownership By Plans
+ERISA Restriction of No Ownership by Plans

 Alaris will prohibit investment in Common Shares by "benefit plan investors" as well as other similar investors, and, therefore, transfers of Common Shares to such investors will also be prohibited.
 For these purposes, "benefit plan investors" are "employee benefit plans" (within the meeting of Section 3(3) of ERISA) subject to Part 4 of Subtitle B of Title I of ERISA, plans (including individual retirement accounts and other arrangements) subject to Section 4975 of the U.S. Tax Code, and entities whose underlying assets are deemed to include "plan assets" under the Plan Asset Rules.
-Other benefit plans that are not subject to the Plan Asset Rules, such as the plans of churches or governmental entities or other non-U.S. plans, may be subject to laws or regulations that are similar in effect to the Plan Asset Rules, the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the U.S. Tax Code, and, therefore will be treated by Alaris as benefit plan investors.
+Other benefit plans that are not subject to the Plan Asset Rules, such as the plans of churches or governmental entities or other non-U.S. plans, may be subject to laws or regulations that are similar in effect to the Plan Asset Rules, the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the U.S. Tax Code, and, therefore, will be treated by Alaris as benefit plan investors.
 For a more complete discussion of the prohibition on investment by and transfers to benefit plan investors, see "Ownership and Transfer Restrictions".